tobiasjcat/ice_end/dailylogs.md

 Beyond some metal doors is a natural forming pit.
 There is a whole above the ceiling.
 There is moss near the ankle deep water.
 Inside are unconscious Begga and Osfrils.

-There is a collasped wall the leads to a cavern that lead toward the ocean.
+There is a collapsed wall the leads to a cavern that lead toward the ocean.

 There is a tomb where coffins face in the direction of a painted face sculpted out of the wall.
 The face resembles the face of the colossus in the painting.
 Kristif detected a magic key in the mouth of the sculpture.
 This key opens a secret compartment in the alter in the mouth of the colossus.
 The little key is a jet (stone) ankh.
 In the compartment is a larger ankh but it has lost its vigor and polish.
 It seems the magic in is deaded and has been drained.
 Kristif says there should have been magical energy in it but it has been expended.